 Schedule a Consultation

 Dr. Jeffrey Ditesheim is more than a board-certified plastic surgeon.
 He is a sensitive and experienced professional whose focus is always to help his patients feel more beautiful and confident.
-Schedule a consultation with Dr. Ditesheim to learn more about breast reduction and whether it’s the right time and the right surgery for you.
+Schedule a consultation with Dr. Ditesheim to learn more about breast reduction surgery and whether it’s the right time and the right surgery for you.

 Schnur PL, Hoehn JG, Ilstrup DM, Cahoy MJ, Chu CP.
 Reduction mammaplasty: Cosmetic or reconstructive procedure?
 Ann Plast Surg.
 1991;27:232-237.